blackbaud/sky-api-docs/content/support/changelog/constituent/index.md

           <tr>
               <td>reciprocal_type</td>
               <td>string</td>
-              <td>The relationship type of the reciprocal relationship.
+              <td>The reciprocal relationship type.
+Describes the constituent's relationship to the related constituent.
+For example, in a relationship between a male constituent and a female sibling, the reciprocal relationship type would be brother.
 Available values are the entries in the <b>Relationships</b> table.</td>
           </tr>
           <tr>
               <td>is_spouse</td>
               <td>boolean</td>
-              <td>Whether the target individual constituent is the constituent's spouse.</td>
+              <td>Indicates whether the related constituent is the constituent's spouse.
+Only applies to relationships between individuals.</td>
           </tr>
           <tr>
               <td>is_organization_contact</td>
               <td>boolean</td>
-              <td>Whether the target organization constituent is the constituent's organization contact.
-Only applies to relationships between an organization and an Individual.</td>
+              <td>Indicates whether the related individual represents the organization as a contact.
+Only applies to relationships between organizations and individuals.</td>
           </tr>
           <tr>
               <td>is_primary_business</td>
               <td>boolean</td>
-              <td>Whether the target organization constituent is the constituent's primary business.
-Only applies to relationships between an organization and an Individual.</td>
+              <td>Indicates whether the related organization is the individual's primary business.
+Only applies to relationships between organizations and individuals.</td>
           </tr>
             <tr>
               <td>organization_contact_type</td>
               <td>string</td>
-              <td>The organization contact type of the relationship.
+              <td>The contact type that provides context for interactions with the related individual who represents the organization as a contact.
 Available values are the entries in the <b>Contact Types</b> table.
-Only applies to relationships between an organization and an Individual.</td>
+Only applies to relationships between organizations and individuals.</td>
           </tr>
           <tr>
               <td>position</td>
               <td>string</td>
-              <td>Indicates the constituent's position in the target organization.
-Only applies to relationships between an organization and an Individual.</td>
+              <td>The individual's position in the organization.
+Only applies to relationships between organizations and individuals.</td>
           </tr>
         </tbody>
       </table>